-Three laboratories at the Regional Veterinary and Food Control Authorities: bacteriological analyses.
+Two laboratories at the Regional Veterinary and Food Control Authorities': bacteriological analyses.

-(d)1.4 Methods in examination

-Methods used in the examination of the samples in the framework of the programme.
+(d) 1.4 Methods used in the examination of the samples in the framework of the programme.

 Description of the used microbiological or virological tests: Two bacteriological tests are used: ISO 6579 Annex D for samples specified in the Zoonosis Directive (pooled faecal samples, crate litter, meconium, chickens).